A collection of transformations that operate directly on matrices.

 margin=1L) or columns (margin=2L).
 Instead of1Land2L, you may also use'rows'and'cols'.
 Default:2L(column-wise, aka sample-wise for otu tables)- depth

 How many observations to keep per sample.

-When
+Deprecated.
 The number of samples to keep.
-When
+This argument is ignored in the current version.

-0- upsample
+- upsample

 The number of CPUs to use.
 Set to